yomorun/yomo/README.md

 - Read our [contributing guidelines](https://github.com/yomorun/yomo/blob/master/CONTRIBUTING.md) to learn about what types of contributions we are looking for.

-- We have adopted a [code of conduct](https://github.com/yomorun/yomo/blob/master/CODE_OF_CONDUCT.md) that we expect project participants to adhere to.
+- We have also adopted a [code of conduct](https://github.com/yomorun/yomo/blob/master/CODE_OF_CONDUCT.md) that we expect project participants to adhere to.

 ## Feedback